-Course numbers beginning with a "0" are considered foundational courses and count as institutional credit only.
+Course numbers beginning with a "0" are considered foundational courses.
 Grades received for foundational courses are not included in the calculation of the student's cumulative GPA.
-For purposes of satisfactory academic progress. these courses do not count as credits attempted or as credits earned toward any degree or certificate.
-Students who are required to take foundational courses must do so within their first 15 credits at the college; they will not be able to enroll in any other academic courses until this requirement is met.
-Foundational courses may be repeated only once without departmental permission. and under no circumstance will a student be permitted to attempt a foundational course more than three times.
+For purposes of satisfactory academic progress, these courses do not count as credits attempted or as credits earned toward any degree or certificate.
+Students who are required to take foundational courses must do so within their first 15 credits at the college.
+Students are advised not to enroll in any other academic course until this requirement is met, unless they are enrolled in select certificate programs.
+Foundational courses may be repeated only once without departmental permission, and under no circumstance will a student be permitted to attempt a foundational course more than three times.
 Students enrolled in the Goodwin Achievement Program (GAP) are not allowed to repeat any course.